TheOnionBay/TORrents/onion-routing.md

 }
 ```

-and pass it on to the corresponding IP of that CID.
+and pass it on to the outbound IP of that CID.

-If it does not have an outbound CID however, this could mean we are on
+If it does not have an outbound CID however, this could mean we are
-the exit node, or we are extending the tunnel, and we do not know
+extending the tunnel, and we do not know
 exactly where to go.
 We interpret payload differently.
 In `<decrypted
 data>` we should find the IP where we want to relay the message.
 It is
 in fact another JSON object and has this structure: